Dear Atty. Duran-Schulze,

 As to the contents of the notices, the following should be present:

-First Notice |
+First Notice | Second Notice |

-Specific causes or grounds for termination against the employee | All circumstances involving the charge against the employee considered |
+Specific causes or grounds for termination against employees | All circumstances involving the charge against the employee considered |

-Directive that the employee is given the opportunity to submit his written explanation within a “reasonable period” or every kind of assistance that management must accord to enable him to prepare adequately for his defense. | Grounds established to justify the severance of employment.
-(United Tourist Promotions v.
+Directive that the employee is given the opportunity to submit his written explanation within a “reasonable period” or every kind of assistance that management must accord to enable him to prepare adequately or his defense | Grounds established to justify the severance of employment (United Tourist Promotions v.
 Kemplin, (2014)) |

 Detailed narration of the facts and circumstances that will serve as basis for the charge against the employees.
-A general description of the charge will not suffice.
-(Unilever v.
-Rivera, (2013)) | |
+A general description of the charge will not suffice (Unilever v Rivera, (2103)) | |

-The company rules, if any, violated and/or the grounds under Art.
-288 being charged against the employee.
-(United Tourist Promotions v.
+The company rules, if any, violated and/or the grounds under Article 288 being charged against the employee (United Tourist Promotions v.
 Kemplin, (2014)) |

-It should be noted that an employee may be dismissed only if the grounds mentioned in the pre-dismissal notice were the ones cited for termination of employment.
-(Erector Advertising Sign Groups v.
-Cloma, (2010))
+It should be noted that an employee may be dismissed only if the grounds mentioned in the pre-dismissal notice were the ones cited for termination of employment (Erector Advertising Sign Groups v.
+Cloma, (2010)).

-These rulings reinforce the State policy of protecting the workers from being terminated without cause and without affording them the opportunity to explain their side of the controversy.
-(Deoferio v.
-Intel Technology, (2014))
+These rulings reinforce the State policy of protecting the workers from being terminated without cause and without affording them the opportunity to explain their side of the controversy (Deoferio v.
+Intel Technology, (2014)).

-Need further information and assistance?
-Talk to our Legal team at Duran & Duran-Schulze Law.
-Call us today at (+632) 478 5826 or send an email to info@duranschulze.com for more information.
+Do you have any further questions that need to be addressed?
+Talk to our team at Duran & Duran-Schulze Law to know more.
+You may reach us at (+632) 8478 5826 or +63 917 194 0482, or email info@duranschulze.com for more information.